 For extreme climates, consider purchasing triple-pane windows.

 Enlarging Window Size Entails Major Carpentry

-As you might suspect, it's no easy task to enlarge a window opening to accommodate a newer, larger-sized window.
+It is no easy task to enlarge a window opening to accommodate a newer, larger-sized window.
 But does it require ripping out all of the wallboard and siding?

 When you enlarge a window opening up to eight inches horizontally, you can often keep the same header and sill (the top and bottom parts of the window) and simply install one new vertical stud to either side of the window.
 While this means ripping out wallboard from floor to ceiling, width-wise you only need to take out a foot or two, at most.
-This section of wallboard comes out to accommodate the new stud.
+This section of the wallboard comes out to accommodate the new stud.
 And no exterior siding ever has to be removed.

-It's always easier to order smaller sized windows than enlarging a window opening.
+It is always easier to order smaller sized windows than enlarging a window opening.
 But if you have to enlarge, it is certainly a manageable task.

 Few homeowners who have been through the replacement window installation process will say that they care to repeat it.
 But for such an expensive purchase, it's well worth your time to get three or even more estimates from window companies.